 Visiting faculty and staff, residents, interns and post-doctoral fellows are not eligible for this benefit.

 About the Program

 ACADEMIC CREDIT COURSES:

-There is a $5,250 annual family limit on tuition remission for faculty, staff, retirees and their spouses, domestic partners and dependent children.
+There is a $5,250 annual family limit on tuition remission for faculty, staff, bargaining unit members, retirees and their spouses, domestic partners and dependent children.
 Within the calendar year limit, dependents’ spending is limited to $2,625.